SelfHostedHub/KubeSail-Template-Docs/docs/Template-Docs/Outline/Authentication/Google.md

 title: Outline Wiki Google Login
 description:  Outline Wiki Google Login Docs for KubeSail.com
 ---
+# Google
+`Using Google as an OAuth provider is only supported if you are using Google Workspace`
+# KubeSail Customization
+#### New Install or Exisiting Install of Outine
+1. Edit The App Values, and add the Variables noted above to `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET` *If you know how to create all of this info, Scroll down to the Kubesail Customization Section*

 In this guide `docs.mycompany.com` will be used to represent the location you are hosting Outline, it should be replaced with the correct value.

-Using Google as an OAuth provider is only supported if you are using Google Workspace
+---
+# Google Credentials Guide

 ## Create a project